AntonMartic/ml-model-for-image-classification/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue)
 ![Contributors](https://img.shields.io/badge/contributors-3-orange)

+## Important

+The frontend was not the focus of this project..... as you can see, soooooo sorry for the spaghetti code.

 ## Project Overview

 This project classifies images of cats and dogs using machine learning.
 It uses a trained model to predict whether an uploaded image contains a cat or a dog.